Poland pushes for more tanks for Kyiv, will seek German OK

 According to Morawiecki, Germany has “more than 350 active Leopards and about 200 in storage.”

-Kremlin spokesman Dmitry Peskov said that the latest developments on sending Western Europe tanks to Ukraine “signaled increasing nervousness among members of the alliance.”
+Berlin has shown caution at each step of increasing its aid to Ukraine, a hesitancy seen as rooted in its history and political culture.

-“All countries that directly or indirectly take part in supplying weapons to Ukraine or increasing its technological level will carry responsibility for that,” Peskov said.
+Kremlin spokesman Dmitry Peskov said the latest developments on Western Europe sending tanks to Ukraine “signaled increasing nervousness among members of the alliance.”

-Baerbock made positive comments about the possibility of sending tanks to Ukraine.
-German officials “know how important these tanks are” and “this is why we are discussing this now with our partners,” Baerbock said in interview clips posted by LCI.
+Ukraine’s supporters pledged billions of dollars in military aid to Kyiv at a meeting Friday at Ramstein Air Base in Germany.
+International defense leaders discussed Ukraine’s urgent request for the Leopard 2 tanks, and the absence of an agreement overshadowed new military commitments.

-Ukraine’s supporters pledged billions of dollars in military aid to Ukraine during a meeting at Ramstein Air Base in Germany on Friday.
-International defense leaders discussed Ukraine’s urgent request for the Leopard 2 tanks, and the failure to work out an agreement overshadowed the new commitments.
+In Brussels, EU foreign ministers gave the green light Monday to a further 500 million euro ($543 million) package of military support for Ukraine, as well as funds to help pay for a training mission for the bloc has set up for the country’s troops.

-Germany is one of the main donors of weapons to Ukraine, and it ordered a review of its Leopard 2 stocks in preparation for a possible green light.
-Nonetheless, the government in Berlin has shown caution at each step of increasing its military aid to Ukraine, a hesitancy seen as rooted in its history and political culture.
+The money would be used to reimburse EU countries for weapons and ammunition they supply Ukraine.
+Another 45 million euros ($49 million) will pay for the 27-nation bloc’s military training mission this year.

 Moscow, in response to the pledges of sophisticated Western weapons for Kyiv’s military, has stepped up its warnings that escalation risks catastrophe.

-Kharkiv Gov. Oleh Synyehubov said Monday that Russian forces shelled several towns and villages in the northeastern region over the previous 24 hours, killing a 67-year-old woman and leaving another resident wounded.
+Kharkiv Gov. Oleh Synyehubov said Russian forces shelled several towns and villages in the northeastern region in the previous 24 hours, killing a 67-year-old woman and leaving another resident wounded.

-Neither side shows signs of backing down as the war stretches into a second year.
+Neither side shows signs of backing down as the war heads for a second year.

-The Kremlin is keeping its options open on mobilizing more soldiers.
-Russian authorities declared complete the mobilization of an additional 300,000 reservists in late October.
-However, some Russian lawyers and rights groups pointed out that Putin’s mobilization decree remains in effect until another presidential decree is issued to formally end the action.
+The Kremlin appears to be keeping its options open on mobilizing more soldiers.
+Russian authorities declared that the mobilization of an additional 300,000 reservists in late October is complete.
+However, some Russian lawyers and rights groups pointed out that Russian President Vladimir Putin’s mobilization decree remains in effect until another presidential decree is issued to formally end the action.

 Peskov said Monday although the assigned number of reservists have been mobilized, the decree remains in force because it also includes “other measures needed to ensure the fulfillment of tasks by the military.”
 He didn’t elaborate.

-Ukrainian officials have repeatedly warned about Russia’s plans to continue mobilizing more troops.
+Ukrainian officials have repeatedly warned that Russia’ plans to continue mobilizing more troops.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine